ThibautCantet/workshop-event-sourcing/workshop5-projections.md

 The 2 architectural patterns work fine together !
-As the source of truth is the event store, which can be considered as the "write model", it's very easy to subscribe to any kind of business event to build another "read model", a *projection* of the data data, as we could do in CQRS...
+As the source of truth is the event store, which can be considered as the "write model", it's very easy to subscribe to any kind of business event to build a *projection* of the data (indeed another "read model"), as we could do in CQRS...
-This *projection can then be stored in any other kind of data storage system (RDMS, noSQL DB, Kafka topic...)
+This *projection* can then be stored in any other kind of data storage system (RDMS, noSQL DB, Kafka, whatever...)

 # Real time statistics on conferences